jofpin/trape/README.md

 Professional Version
 -------
 Yes, we also have a professional version with more sophisticated features.
-If you would like to get the Professional version or request contact us at hey@boxug.com
+If you would like to get the professional version or request contact us at hey@boxug.com

 Happy hacking!